Hongmei-Zeng/Project-1/README.md

 * Yacub Bholat

 ## Background and Expected Results
 Austin has seen explosive growth over the last several years.
-We will seek to answer the following questions.
+This project aims to seek to answer the following questions.
 * How has the *population* grown?
   * Population has visibily gone up, so we expect to see a healthy upward trend in population over time.
 * How have *housing* prices changed?